-And Simon Peter, when many other of the Lord's disciples left Him and the Lord asked him if he would leave also, Simon Peter replied, "Lord, to whom shall we go?
-Thou hast the words of eternal life" (John 6:68).
+When many other of the Lord's disciples left Him, our Lord asked Simon Peter if he would leave, also.
+Simon Peter replied, "Lord, to whom shall we go?
+You have the words of eternal life" (John 6:68).

 Later Peter wrote, "As newborn babes, desire the pure milk of the word ..."
 (1 Peter 2:2).
-Have you ever seen a little one in a crib when Mother gets the formula ready and then puts it in the bottle and holds it up?
-If you have ever seen perpetual motion, that is it.
-There's not a muscle in that little body that isn't moving: hands, feet, mouth, eyes-everything is saying, "Give it to me!"
+Have you ever seen a little one when its mother holds up the bottle of formula?
+If you have ever seen perpetual motion, that's it.
+Not a muscle in that little body isn't moving: hands, feet, mouth, eyes-everything is saying, "Give it to me!"